 1st Quarter GDP and April FOMC Statement

-1st Quarter GDP was disappointing, growth was reported at 0.2% annual rate, well below expectations heading into the year.
+1st Quarter Gross Domestic Product (GDP) was disappointing, growth was reported at 0.2% annual rate, well below expectations heading into the year.
 Consumer spending fell, Business investment fell, Government spending fell, exports were down and business inventories rose.
-And, recently, most economic data including retail sales, business investment and manufacturing output has been weak, pointing to perhaps continued weakness in the 2nd quarter.
+Additionally, most economic data including retail sales, business investment and manufacturing output has been weak, pointing to perhaps continued weakness in the 2nd quarter.
 This continues a familiar pattern for the past six years – the economy stumbles through the winter months, destroying hopes for a sustained and improving economy able to withstand higher interest rates, the so called Fed “Liftoff”.
 The Fed has kept rates near zero since December 2008, to help the economy recover from the financial crisis and recession, but the economy continues to underperform.

-And as if to seal the deal, the GDP report happened to coincide with the Fed’s April FOMC meeting.
+And as if to seal the deal, the GDP report happened to coincide with the Fed’s April Federal Open Market Committee (FOMC) meeting.
 Their policy statement recognized a slowing economy, stalling job-market and continued weak inflation.
 All below their forecasts.
 The Fed seems to be less certain as to when the economy will reach “Liftoff” speed and uncertain about future rate hikes.
-As they have for the past six years, the Fed credited weakness to temporary factors and expects growth, jobs data and inflation to recover once these temporary factors improve.
-These temporary factors include a stronger dollar, weak oil and commodity prices and along with winter weather will prove themselves to be transitory.
+As they have for the past six years, the Fed credits weakness to temporary factors and expects growth, jobs data and inflation to recover once these temporary factors improve.
+These temporary factors include a stronger dollar, weak oil and commodity prices – and along with winter weather will prove themselves to be transitory.